qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/taudem/specialized_grid_analysis_tools.rst

 at each location in the domain, where the supply of substance from a supply area is loaded into the flow at a concentration or solubility threshold.
 The flow is first calculated as a D-infinity weighted contributing area of an input Effective Runoff Weight Grid (notionally excess precipitation).
-The concentation of substance over the supply area (indicator grid) is at the concentration threshold.
+The concentration of substance over the supply area (indicator grid) is at the concentration threshold.
 As the substance moves downslope with the D-infinity flow field, it is subject to first order decay in moving from cell to cell as well as dilution due to